DerbyOwnersClub/2in1VideoCard/readme.md

 Using an HDMI splitter is recommended for setup and debugging.

-Utility script:

-video_troubleshoot.sh
+Use the Utility script to search and display all formats of video input: video_troubleshoot.sh

-Iterates through all /dev/video* devices and logs whether they are active.
+- Script iterates through all /dev/video* devices and logs whether they are active.

 🐍 Python Virtual Environment Setup